byu-cs324/byu-cs324/REMOTE_ACCESS.md

 # Remote Access to CS Lab Machines

-Throughout this class, you will be required to access to the CS lab machines to complete various assignments.
+Throughout this class, you will be required to log on to a CS lab machine to complete an assignment.
 You are welcome to log on to a CS lab machine directly, by sitting at a workstation in one of the labs.
-However, you can also access them remotely, which is often more convenient.
+However, you can also access the lab machines remotely, which is often more convenient.
+To log on remotely, please follow these instructions.

+Please note that access to the CS network and individual CS lab machines requires that you are currently enrolled in a CS class.
+If you are not currently enrolled in a CS class, then you will not be granted access to the CS network or individual lab machines.

- 1. Get on to the CS network.
+ 1. Access the CS network.

-    To access the CS lab machines, you must first be on the CS network.
-There are two ways to do this:
+    To log on to a CS lab machine remotely, you must access the CS network.
+    There are two ways to access the CS network:

     - *If you are in the TMCB*, simply connect to the "eduroam" WiFi.
 If you are in the TMCB and you are currently enrolled in a CS class, then